Unique Ways to Celebrate Labor Day

-Labor Day (or Labour Day in Canada) was created by the labor movement to shine light on the achievements and contributions of workers.
+Labor Day was created by the labor movement to shine light on the achievements and contributions of workers.
 Without hardworking men and women, the economy would not thrive and the prosperity of a nation would be unlikely.

 Like many other holidays, Labor Day’s message may play second fiddle to the more widespread celebrations that take place.
-It’s easy to think that Labor Day commemorates the unofficial end of summer rather than the North American worker, but those who want to celebrate more mindfully can consider these ideas.
+It’s easy to think that Labor Day commemorates the unofficial end of summer, but those who want to celebrate more mindfully can consider these ideas.

-• Research local industry and schedule a tour of a factory, farm or another place of business that ties into this industry.

 • While many people are off on Labor Day, essential workers may not be.
 Bring lunch to a police station or firehouse, or simply thank workers you come across, such as grocery store employees, for doing their jobs.